michaeltran/CV-Contour-Drawings/README.md

 "scripts/test_pretrained_toasters_hacked.cmd"
 ```

 The results can be found in `PhotoSketch/Exp/Photosketch/Results`.
-These generated contours should be manually moved into the `presplit/[class]` folder for neural network processing.
+These generated contours should be manually moved into the `data/presplit/[class]` and `data-hacked/[class]` folder for neural network processing.

 ---